Safety gloves 101: The ultimate guide to abrasion resistance

 • Longer glove life, reducing how often gloves need to be replaced

-• Maintains cut and puncture protection + thermal and/fluid resistance by keeping glove materials and coatings intact longer
+• Maintains cut and puncture protection + thermal and/or fluid resistance by keeping glove materials and coatings intact longer

 • Prevents sudden wear-through, reducing mid-shift glove changes